opensafely/documentation/docs/code-reviews.md

 - Code review should be a collaborative conversation and don't be afraid to check assumptions or clarify intentions within the review (you can add messages to the end of the review request).
 - Actionable feedback with suggestions is helpful.
+- It can be helpful to highlight the levels of code review comments.
+For example, if something is nice-to-have-but-not-important, you can prefix it with `Nit:`.
+For example, `Nit: I think this would be cleared if you didn't use an underscore in this variable name`
 - Being clear about what exactly you have reviewed or how thorough the review was—for example, being clear if you read through the code but did not run it (and therefore may miss running errors).
 - Answer specific questions in the review request.
 - Avoiding jabs on coding style.